Rolfing - SI

 What is Fascia?

 Fascia is a thin casing of connective tissue that surrounds and supports every bodily structure, including the muscles, organs, bones, and nerves.
+Fascia permeates throughout the body and encases everything from large muscle bellies to the smallest of muscle fibers.
+Fascia is highly sensitive and adaptable, and holds more than 50% of the body’s sensory nerve receptors.

 Is Rolfing® SI Myofascial Release?